Sunday, 12 February 2017

 Add a few sprigs of fresh thyme and 1 bay leaf, and let simmer on low heat for a while.

 To serve, you need oven proof bowls.
-Pour soup about 3/4 of the way, and then add crusty, day old baguette bread ( or broil it first if fresh so crispy).
-Top with a combo of gruyere and strong, old cheddar cheese...LOTS!!
+Pour soup about 3/4 of the way, and then add crusty, day old or baguette bread

 Place the bowls on a cookie sheet so easy to handle a few at a time.
 Broil for a few minutes to melt until golden, and serve.